mikespook/possum/README.md

 }
 ```

-Add handlers with different views to a specific router:
+A specific path can bind to a different combination of routers, handlers and views:

 ```go
 f := session.NewFactory(session.CookieStorage('session-id', nil))